The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Auburn Blvd / Orange Grove Ave

-neighborhood is English, spoken by 84.9% of households.
-Some people also speak Spanish (9.5%).
+neighborhood is English, spoken by 85.3% of households.
+Other important languages spoken here include Spanish and Russian.